wp-plugins/push-notifications-for-wp/readme.txt

 Push Notifications for WordPress (Lite) allows you to focus on building beautiful and unique apps, without developing your own server-side back-end.
 Content for the apps is collected automatically from your WordPress site, so no extra work is needed to maintain them.

+With Push Notifications for WordPress (Lite) you can send, for each post, a maximum of 1,000 notifications per platform (e.g. 1,000 for iOS, + 1,000 for Android, + 1,000 for Fire OS).

 > Push Notifications for WordPress (Lite) is our basic solution for small personal blogs.
-We also offer a full-featured plugin, [Push Notifications for WordPress](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/), designed for all the other websites.
+We also offer a full-featured plugin with a reduced memory footprint and unlimited notifications, [Push Notifications for WordPress](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/), designed for all the other websites.
 If you’re not sure which plugin is right for you, compare the features [here](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/what-are-the-differences-between-push-notifications-for-wordpress-and-push-notifications-for-posts/).

 https://www.youtube.com/watch?v=Mt7I72UzoSY&rel=0